jimdc/explore-wrongthink/README.md

 GitHub Pages to view the site.
 Using a regular HTTP(S) URL avoids the file-protocol restrictions that would otherwise keep "Loading dataset..." on the screen.

+The page also shows loading debug messages directly below the spinner.
+If the dataset fails to load, these messages will include HTTP status codes and other details to help diagnose the problem.
+The messages are numbered ("Step 1/5", "Step 2/5", etc.) so you can see exactly where the loading process stops.

+If you have previously visited the page, your browser may still hold an older service worker cache.
+Clearing the site's stored data (or performing a hard reload) will fetch the updated cache named `ew-cache-v2` and ensure the dataset loader script runs correctly.